CS-433/ml-project-2-oao/README.md

 The goal of this project is to classify tweets as being either containing a smiling face or a sad face.\
 More concretely, we aim to predict the sentiment of tweets by classifying them as being either positive or negative.

+To do so, we have trained 3 different models:
+- `BERT`: a transformer-based model
+- `XLNet`: a transformer-based model
+- `XGBoost`: a gradient boosting model

+We have also implemented a text preprocessing pipeline that can be used to preprocess the data before training the models, as we know that social media language is often noisy and contains a lot of typos, abbreviations, etc.

 ## Project structure
 The project is structured as follows:
 - `Data/`: contains the data used for training and testing the model